jessequiroga/gatsby-blog/content/stash/programmatic-problem-solving/index.md

 ## 1. Identify and understand the problem

-First, we need to figure out what we're dealing with.
-This is easier said than done, often what appears to be the root cause is merely a symptom.
+Before we can tame the beast, we first need to figure out exactly what we're dealing with.
+This is easier said than done, often what appears to be the root cause of your problem is merely a symptom.

 #### Why?